Brazilian hair straightening: Process

 The application technique is similar to the Japanese Yuko System, in that the hair is heated with flat irons to bind the product into the hair cuticle.

 Depending on the treatment used, the customer may have to avoid washing, wetting, pinning or constraining the hair in any way (e.g. with hair clips, pony tails, or headbands) for some period after application, up to three days.

 It is also confused or mistaken for keratina, another hair treatment.

 The name "straightener" is arguably incorrect because it does not chemically alter the structure of the hair.

-The formaldehyde controversy
+Formaldehyde controversy

 Between 2010 and 2012, there was a dispute between the manufacturers and importers of Brazilian hair straightening products on one hand, and various US federal and state health agencies on the other, about the proper labeling and health warning of the products.
 The dispute centered about the chemical compounds formaldehyde (H_{2}CO) and methylene glycol (H_{2}C(OH)_{2}), which are the active ingredients of the process, responsible for binding the keratin to the hair.
 Formaldehyde is a gas that, when dissolved in water (including fluids in the human body), converts partially to methylene glycol.
 In the liquid, the two compounds coexist in a chemical equilibrium.